clingen-data-model/clinvar-submitter/README.md

   * form.clj - A set of ClinVar submssion specific form parsing functions
   * core.clj - A set of input/output procedures for orchestrating the transformation
   * report.clj - The functions for writing out the output and run report.
+  * variant.clj - Functions shared between the command line and web service that operate on the the submitted variants
+  * web_service.clj -Functions to provide REST API web service.
 * [Unit Tests](test/clinvar-submitter)
 * [Data files](data)
   * Example json files - input interpretation data files
   * Clinvar Submission Template - A copy of the ClinVar Submission Template spreadsheet on which this version of the application is aligned.
 Also available at the ClinVar website.
+  * Postman - This file contains importable files for the Postman (free program for testing REST APIs - https://www.getpostman.com/) program that will allow testing of the Web Service.
 * [Developer Documentation](doc)
 * combineall.sh - an optional script to combine multiple interpretation json files into a single json file.